simdutf/simdutf/README.md

  * @param input         the UTF-16BE string to convert
  * @param length        the length of the string in 2-byte code units (char16_t)
  * @param latin1_buffer   the pointer to buffer that can hold conversion result
- * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in code units) if any, or the number of char written if successful.
- */
-simdutf_warn_unused size_t convert_utf16be_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;
+ * @return number of written code units; 0 if input is not a valid UTF-16BE string or if it cannot be represented as Latin1 */ simdutf_warn_unused size_t convert_utf16be_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;